wayn-r/lovelace-lcars-card/flattened_codebase.md

     confirmation: action.confirmation
   };

+  // Always mirror entity to the top-level for helpers that expect it there if (action.entity) {
+    actionConfig.entity = action.entity;
+  }

-  // For toggle and more-info actions, ensure entity is available if ((action.action === 'toggle' || action.action === 'more-info') && !action.entity) {
+  // For toggle and more-info actions, ensure entity is available as fallback if ((action.action === 'toggle' || action.action === 'more-info') && !action.entity) {
     actionConfig.tap_action.entity = element.id;
     actionConfig.entity = element.id;